Pack Tool

 The packaging process for the RTL87x2G and RTL8762D is the same.
 Take RTL8762G as an example as follows.

-is the address offset of each file in the file system, which can be accessed directly without using the file system.
-Before developing gui code, please add the folder containing.h
+.hfile contains the address offset of each file in the file system, allowing direct access without using the file system.
+Before developing the GUI code, add the folder containing the.hfile to the include directory.The

 RTL8763E and RTL8773DO